Al-Majdi fi Ansab al-Talibiyyin

-About the author
+Author

 "Ali ibn Muhammad Alawi Umari" with the full name of "Najmuddin Abul-Hasan Ali ibn Abul-Ghanaim Alawi Umari" known as "Ibn Sufi" (born c.
 1000 AD/CEc.
 390 AH in Basra, died c.
 1068 AD/CEc.
 460 AH in Mosul) was a prominent Shiite genealogist.
 The famous Arabic historical genealogy book "Al-Majdi fi Ansabi al-Taalebiyin" (in ألمَجدی فی أنسابِ الطّالبیّین, lit.
 'Attributed to Majdi in the Lineages of the Talibis People) was his most important work in his entire lifetime.

 Ibn Sufi was born and raised in Basra, and is known as "Umari" and also "Alawi" due to his ancestry to his grandfather, "Umar al-Atraf", the son of the first Shia Imam, "Ali", known as "Ibn Taghlibiyah".
 Ibn Sufi's father, "Abu al-Ghana'im Muhammad", known as "Ibn Mahlabiyah", was considered as an authority on the genealogy science.
 In fact, genealogy had a long history in Ibn Sufi's family, and even his sixth grandfather, "Muhammad Sufi", to whom Ibn Sufi is attributed and who was killed by order of Harun al-Rashid (the fifth Abbasid caliph of the Abbasid Empire), was also a genealogist.
 It seems that Ibn Sufi spent most, if not all, of his time in Baghdad between 1016 AD/CE to 1029 AD/CE (407 AH to 420 AH).
 Ibn Sufi migrated from Basra to Mosul in 1032 AD/CE (423 AH), where he married and settled down.
 Ibn Sufi, in his account of the lineage of Zayd ibn Ali, referred to Twelver school of thought as his own sect.
 According to Ibn al-Tiqtaqa (a prominent historian) in his book "Al-Asili", Ibn Sufi died in Mosul.

 As Ibn Sufi himself says, from childhood he studied various sciences, especially genealogy, and benefited from the presence of great masters.
 Ibn Tawus (a Shiite jurist, theologian, historian and astrologer) considered Ibn Sufi as the foremost genealogist of his time, and according to Ibn Inabah (a Shiite historian and genealogist), Ibn Sufi's statement in the field of genealogy was a proof.
 Ibn Sufi traveled to many lands and cities to gain experience and knowledge in sciences specially in genealogy, such as Ramla, Nusaybin, Levant, Mayafarfin, Egypt, Oman, Kufa, and Ukbara.
 Ibn Sufi has also been introduced by some historians as a writer, poet, and jurist.

-The subject of the book
+Subject

 The book "Al-Majdi fi Ansab al-Talibiyyin" includes the genealogy of the Islamic Prophet Muhammad and his family, especially the twelve Shiite Imams.
 The subject of this book is the genealogy of Sadat.
 Authentic Shia hadiths have been used to prove the ratios mentioned in the book.

-The book "Al-Majdi fi Ansab al-Talibiyyin" was an important work on the subject of the Islamic genealogy dates back to the fifth century AH11th century AD/CE, in which the author discusses the genealogies of the descendants of the Alawites and Talebites, especially the genealogy of the first Shia Imam, Ali, and his descendants.
+The book "Al-Majdi fi Ansab al-Talibiyyin" is an important work on the subject of Islamic genealogy dating back to the fifth century AH11th century AD/CE, in which the author discusses the genealogies of the descendants of the Alawites and Talebites, especially the genealogy of the first Shia Imam, Ali, and his descendants.